jeremy-w/ayadn/README.md

 You can modify the values (right hand) in the file but be very careful not to modify anything else: don't change the indentation or the name of the keys (left hand), don't add or remove quotes or special characters, etc.

-If a new version of AyaDN offers new configuration options and you've installed the config and modified it already, then you should run this command again *after having backed up your file*, then replace the default values by yours.
-Or just copy/paste the new fields in the old file... :p There's no way I can automatically merge the files because of some defaults values that might change.
+If a new version of AyaDN offers new configuration options and you've installed the config and modified it already, then you should run this command again *after having backed up your file*.

 ### Running multiple accounts